 - Know the Taxes and Fees which will be imposed upon your import and export business in Singapore.
 Customs and excise duties, Singapore customs fees and goods and services tax are among the applicable charges for those who intend to operate an import and export business in Singapore.

-If you are interested to start an import and export business in Singapore, read more from local corporate service provider in Singapore who can assist you along the way.
+If you are interested to start an import and export business in Singapore, read more from a local corporate service provider in Singapore who can assist you along the way.